 Kris is also an active performer and church musician.
 He most recently has freelanced in the Charleston area, performing with the Charleston Symphony, Opera Charleston, the Savannah Philharmonic, North Charleston Pops, and popular artists such as Jay Clifford.
 From 2008 to 2011, he directed the Sunday morning music ministry at Trinity Baptist Church in New Haven, Conn.
 He has also performed with the Berkshire Symphony Orchestra (Williamstown, Mass.), the Illinois Symphony (Springfield, Ill.), and the Green Bay Symphony (Wis.).

-Kris previously held the positions of Instructor of Music Theory (and adjunct instructor of psychology and computer science) at the University of Colorado–Boulder and Assistant Professor of Music at Charleston Southern University.
+Kris previously held the positions of Instructional Technology Specialist and Adjunct Instructor of Computer Science and Digital Studies at the University of Mary Washington, Instructor of Music Theory and Adjunct Instructor of Psychology and Computer Science) at the University of Colorado–Boulder, and Assistant Professor of Music at Charleston Southern University.

 In addition to the Ph.D., Kris holds a Master of Philosophy and a Master of Arts in music theory from Yale University, a Master of Music in orchestral performance from the Chicago College of Performing Arts, and a Bachelor of Music in performance (with an honors thesis in music theory) from Lawrence University in Wisconsin.